 Anyone who regularly shops at Amazon has likely experienced the inconvenience of a late package.
-While the online retailer used to offer a free month of Prime to members of that service when a late delivery happened, that perk disappeared years ago.
+While the online retailer used to offer a free month of Prime to its active Prime members when a late delivery happened, that perk disappeared years ago.
 Consumers who face this disappointing turn of events now might be curious about what resolution they'll get for packages that aren't delivered on time — especially when they were guaranteed to.

 It's not a sure thing, but in some cases you can receive compensation for these late package deliveries.
 Be warned, though, that not all Amazon orders qualify, and those that do must meet quite a few requirements.
 Want to know more?
-Check out the facts below to see if your order qualifies and how to pursue an Amazon late-delivery refund.
+Check out the facts below to see if your order qualifies and how to get an Amazon refund for a late package.

 How to Get an Amazon Refund for a Late Delivery

 Can I Get a Refund if My Amazon Package Is Late?

 Frequent Amazon shoppers know that when placing an order, there's a good chance they'll be given a guaranteed delivery date.
 But what happens when the order doesn't arrive by that date?
 Is there anything you can do besides try to cope with the disappointment?